koobind/koobind/docs/installation.md

 This complete the API Server configuration.
 Saving the edited file will trigger a restart of the API Server.

 For more information, the kubernetes documentation on this topic is [here](https://kubernetes.io/docs/reference/access-authn-authz/webhook/)

+**Remember: Perform this on all nodes hosting an instance of API Server.**

 ### Troubleshooting